Q: What are the new updates to the Coronavirus Job Retention Scheme (CJRS)?

 Q: How long do employees need to be furloughed?

-A. Prior to 1st July, employees on furlough must have been furloughed for a minimum of 3 weeks (21 calendar days).
-From 1st July, you will be able to bring back previously furloughed employees for any amount of time and on any pattern of work, this would be dependent on the needs of the business and agreed with the employee and claim a grant for the hours not worked.
+A: Prior to 1st July, employees on furlough must have been furloughed for a minimum of 3 weeks (21 calendar days).
+From 1st July, you will be able to bring back previously furloughed employees for any amount of time and on any pattern of work, this would be dependent on the needs of the business and agreed with the employee and claim a grant for the hours not worked, but the reference period must be for a minimum of 7 calendar days.

 Q. Can I still have people on furlough full-time?

-A. Yes, you can continue to have workers furloughed full time until 31st October, as explained above from August the employer contribution would gradually increase.
+A: Yes, you can continue to have workers furloughed full time.

 The key areas to cover in seeking your workers’ agreement are: